About the Calculator

 The calculator assumes an immediate salary jump and that the benefit is maintained throughout your career.

-Note that there is no discounting to account for the diminishing value of future dollars.
-This effectively assumes the salary premium grows by the interest/discount rate.
+Note that, on a technical matter, there is no discounting to account for the diminishing value of future dollars.
+We effectively assume the salary premium grows in proportion with the interest/discount rate.

-- any foregone earnings from not working full time, which you can usually avoid with an online program.
+2. any foregone earnings from not working full time, which you can usually avoid with an online program.

 An MBA is likely to pay for itself provided you can achieve a noticeable boost in salary.
-It has the potential to deliver a long stream of income benefits that more than covers short-term costs.
+The degree has the potential to deliver a long stream of income benefits that more than covers short-term costs.

 The combination of long-term benefits at the cost of current income may explain why MBA students are usually young.
 Statistics show that most full-time MBA students are in their late 20s or early 30s (Fortuna Admissions).